ys112/PeerPrep/services/matching/README.md

 ### Running the service (development)

-1. Ensure that you have a container for Redis set up on Docker, exposing the port 6379
+1. Run `docker compose up -d redis`.
+    - This starts a Docker container for Redis, in a detached state.
-2. Run `pnpm run dev` to run the dev script.
+1. Run `pnpm dev` to run the dev script.

 ## Documentation